zairuiy-coding/MCIT_alumni_search_slack_bot/README.md

 ## 🏗️ Architecture Overview

-Below is a UML class diagram that provides an overview of the main components of the system and their interactions.
+Below is a UML Component Diagram that provides an overview of the main components of the system and their interactions.

 ![UML_MCIT_Slack_Bot](UML_MCIT_Slack_Bot.png)